turbot/tailpipe-docs/docs/reference/glossary.md

 ## Common Fields

-In addition to populating a log-specific schema, a Tailpipe plugin can (where appropriate) map log-specific fields to common fields like `TpDate`, `TpIps`, or `TpUsernames`.
+In addition to populating a log-specific schema, a Tailpipe plugin can (where appropriate) map log-specific fields to common columns like `TpDate`, `TpIps`, or `TpUsernames`.
 That enables joins across multiple Tailpipe tables, so you can for example write a single query to look for a known malicious IP address in logs from different sources.

 ## Connection